A 12-lesson course delivered by email

 Starting with Sigmund Freud’s method, Jung soon developed his own to include new features leading to a new vision on the meaning and function of dreams.

-We provide examples of dreams interpreted according to Jung’s method – several collected from his own works – and explain his new concepts (see the summary).
+We provide examples of dreams interpreted according to Jung’s method – several collected from his own works – and explain his new concepts (see the summary below).

 We also suggest more resources to continue your online and offline study.